Always Improving Title

 Student Activities

-- Understand how the VCe pattern creates long vowel sounds
+• Understand how the VCe pattern creates long vowel sounds

-- Decode VCe words by marking V–C E, crossing out the E, and tracking the long vowel
+• Decode VCe words by marking V–C–E, crossing out the E, and tracking the long vowel

 Skills Covered

-- Understanding and decoding VCe patterns
+• Understanding and decoding VCe spelling patterns

-- Marking up words with vowel patterns (e.g., V–C–E)
+• Marking up words with vowel-consonant-e structure

-- Applying multiple decoding strategies in real texts
+• Combining multiple decoding strategies in real texts

-- Recognizing and spelling with heart words
+• Reading and spelling high-frequency heart words

 Level 6